 The high fiber content also helps to regulate bowel movements and promote regularity.
 In addition, studies show that(2) dietary fiber often fights hunger pangs, reducing the risk of consuming unnecessary calories—this indicates that Lion's Mane may promote weight loss.

-Lion's Mane contains the amino acid Ergothioneine—17 mg of Ergothioneine per 100 grams serving of the mushroom product—which protects against oxidative stress and reduces the risk of chronic diseases such as dementia, Alzheimer's disease, and Parkinson's, which often affect cognitive function.
-Ergothioneine may also boost immune function and reduce inflammation.
+Lion's Mane contains the amino acid Ergothioneine—17 mg of Ergothioneine per 100 grams of mushroom product serving—which protects against oxidative stress.
+It also reduces the risk of chronic diseases such as dementia, Alzheimer's disease, and Parkinson's, which often affect cognitive function.
+In addition, research suggests that(3) Ergothioneine may also boost immune function and reduce inflammation.

 Read More: See how Lion's mane extract fights Parkinson's disease.